ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

 │   |   |   |   ├── [plan-ids.json]
 ```

 ## Testing the server

 The running test data server can then be interrogated using the `CDR_Energy_Sector_Conformance_tests` collection
 from the [Postman collection](https://github.com/ConsumerDataStandardsAustralia/dsb-postman) repository.

-The Postman environment file `Data Factory Work - <VERSION>.postman_environment.json` in the `test-data-server\postman` folder within this repo will set identifiers accounts, service points, and plans for a customer for the datasets found in the `input\1.24.0` in this repo.
+The Postman environment file `Data Factory Work - <VERSION>.postman_environment.json` in the `test-data-server\postman` folder within *this* repo will set identifiers for accounts, service points, and plans for a customer for the datasets found in the `input\1.24.0` in this repo.

 ## Emulation of Identity Provider